kartyk2/kontexto/README.md

     -- download the corpus, you can use other but for this one i have used (https://raw.githubusercontent.com/masta-g3/amazon_nlp/master/Cell_Phones_and_Accessories_5.json.gz "The Amazon review dataset")
     -- place the json dataset in the root directory
-    -- to make the model run each notebook cell sequentially -- paly along the model in the notebook file (Optional, just to get the idea of it 😁) -- run the uvicorn server (uvicorn backend.main:app --reload)
+    -- to make the model run each notebook cell sequentially -- play along the model in the notebook file (Optional, just to get the idea of it 😁) -- run the uvicorn server (uvicorn backend.main:app --reload)

 # kontexto